disulfidebond/VCF_Parsing_Analysis/README.md

         reordered_df = original_df[columnID_list]

 * 'Gotcha': The calculations and predictions within a VCF file usually encompass **all** samples.
-If you break apart a set of samples into groups, and then split the VCF file, the calculations may not be valid any longer for the sub-groups that you create.
+If you break apart a set of samples into sub-groups, and then split the VCF file, the calculations may not be valid any longer for the sub-groups that you create.
 However, if this is done solely for the purpose of visualization, then the predicted and calculated values will be shown in tracks for each sub-group as a part of the whole group of all tracks in IGV.

 ### Task VI: Statistics on dataframe values

+### Task VII: Parse out genotypes only
+In the Genotype columns for each sample will begin with the genotype, and then include additional information about the genotype call.
+If all you are interested in is the genotype, then you can extract this by parsing out the value from that column.
+Depending on what you want to do next, you can do analyses with that data, replace the data in that column, or create a new dataframe with this data.

+The python script []() has suggestions on how to accomplish all of these tasks.

+### Task VIII: Filter out synonymous or nonsynonymous variants
+Similar to Task VII, the approach here is to run a regular expression search on the INFO column, and then parse out values.
+You can modify the regular expression as needed to be more or less stringent.

+The python script []() has suggestions on how to accomplish all of these tasks.